ceri-num/lct-data-science/01-intro/01-01-firstManip.md

 <br />

-- Main problems: Regression and Classification
+- A First Problem: Regression
 - Manipulate a Data-Set in Python
 - **Let's play**